CFPL-FM

-CFPL-FM, branded as FM96, is a Canadian radio station owned by Corus Entertainment and based in London, Ontario.
-It transmits with an effective radiated power of 300,000 watts on the assigned frequency of 95.9 MHz.
-CFPL-FM plays an alternative-leaning active rock format.
-CFPL-FM's studios are located in downtown with other Corus London stations while its transmitter is located in Southwest London on the CFPL-DT tower that is also utilized by sister station CFHK-FM.
+CFPL-FM (95.9 MHz branded as FM96) is a commercial radio station in London, Ontario.
+It is owned by Corus Entertainment and airs an alternative-leaning active rock format.
+The studios are in downtown London, on Wellington Street at King Street.

+CFPL-FM is an unusually high-powered FM station.
+It has an effective radiated power (ERP) of 150,000 watts with a maximum of 300,000 watts.
+The transmitter is in Southwest London off Communications Road, atop a tower shared with CFPL-DT and sister station CFHK-FM.

 History

-Canada's third-oldest FM station, originally signed on in 1948 on 93.5 MHz as a simulcast station of CFPL (AM).
-The FM station started airing separate programming in 1949, the same year it started broadcasting on 95.9 MHz with 4,440 watts.
-The "FPL" call sign letters stand for its original owner, The London Free Press newspaper.
+CFPL-FM is Canada's third-oldest FM station.
+It signed on the air on May 15, 1948.
+It originally broadcast on 93.5 MHz Few people owned FM receivers in that era, and CFPL-FM mostly simulcast the programming on CFPL (AM).
+It switched its frequency to 95.9 MHz with a power increase to 4,440 watts in 1949.
+The "FPL" call letters stand for its original owner, The London Free Press daily newspaper.

 In 1961, CFPL-FM boosted its signal strength to 179,000 watts.
 During the 1960s and early 1970s, CFPL-FM broadcast classical music as an affiliate of the CBC FM network.
-In 1972, the station disaffiliated from the CBC, and adopted a variety format under the name Stereo 96, which included various music formats and some talk programming.
-In 1979, the station became known as FM96 and the format changed to adult contemporary under the "Rock 'n' Easy" moniker.
-CFPL had the slogan "Music Above All" during part of the 1980s.
-CFPL shifted to rock in the 1980s.
+In 1972, the station ended its links to the CBC, and adopted a variety format under the name Stereo 96, which included various musical styles and some talk programming.

+In 1979, the station became known as FM96 and the format changed to adult contemporary music under the "Rock 'n' Easy" moniker.
+CFPL-FM had the slogan "Music Above All" during part of the 1980s.
+CFPL-FM shifted to album rock in the 1980s.
+In the 2000s, the playlist turned toward alternative rock and active rock.

 In 2006, FM96 was named Station of The Year and won the BDS Cutting Edge Award.